tmobile/magentaA11y/_checklist-native/radio.md

     - step 3: use `second.requestFocus()` to gain focus

 ### Announcement examples
+- "button" in announcements below comes from the accessibility services most of the time when a native component is used, not from the label.
+Options for announcements below depend on framework and versions.
+Announcement order can vary.

-- "Checked, label, radio button, double tap to toggle"
+- "Checked, label, radio button, double tap to toggle" (selected state)
 - "Not checked, label, radio button, double tap to toggle"
+- "Not checked, label, radio button, double tap to select"